Tsadhoq/tsadhoq/README.md

 ### Hi there 👋

 I am Zadok Joshua, a fourth-year student at the Federal University of Technology Minna studying mechanical engineering.
-My current goals are to learn and seek opportunities in the field of cloud data engineering and IoT.
+My current goals are to learn and seek opportunities in the field of software engineering.

 📫 How to reach me:
 - ayegbazadok@outlook.com